kherut-io/skole-cli/README.md

 # skole-cli
-An open source commandline interface for Skole™.
+> A command-line interface for Skole™.